varunbln/BurgerAliasManager/README.md

 ## Permissions
 - burgeraliasmanager.use: Allows a player to register their own command aliases.
 Given to all players by default.
 - burgeraliasmanager.op: Allows a player to bypass the max alias limit.
 Given only to OP's by default.

+## Future Updates:
+[ ] Support for alias descriptions and argument autofilling(Someone pls PR this sounds like a pain to implement)
+[ ] Maybe support setting server-wide command alia to make this a more "All in One" plugin
+Feel free to open an issue and suggest more :D